KayTee1/E-Commerce-Store/README.md

 ## Description

 I developed this full-stack application as the final project for my web application development course.
+The project utilizes CI/CD workflows to automate the deployment process.

 ## Table of Contents